Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/a-layer-based-evaluation-of-signed-language-writing-systems/essay.md

 This paper is a bounded core comparison, not a total survey of the field.

+It can still serve as an orientation piece because a small bounded comparison shows the method quickly; it should not be mistaken for the whole review set.

 ## Introduction

 Work on signed language writing systems, notation, representation, and encoding often identifies real problems while still arriving at incomplete conclusions.